rolandyuwy/tp/docs/UserGuide.md

 The capitalisation of the characters in the description or tag is ignored while checking for duplicates.
 The `priority` and `quantity` of food items is not considered while checking for duplicates.<br>
 The following screenshot gives an example of the error generated when trying to add a duplicate food item.<br>
-The descriptions, expiry dates and tags are all the same.
+The descriptions, expiry dates and tags are all the same. <br>
 Notice the difference in case of the description `Apple pie` and tag `contains nuts`.
 Whether the `priority` and the `quantity` are same or different is not considered.
 ![duplicate food example](images/duplicateFood.png)